 What’s in a technology stack?

 Like the foundation for a house, the order in which a stack is built matters.
 Each new layer builds upon the last and buried layers can’t easily be ripped out.
 Here is some basic advice for building technology stacks:

 Plan for the future

 Preparing a tech stack for the future can be a double-edged sword.
 If developers don’t consider how their application will scale, they might have to add additional services that make it cumbersome and difficult to manage.
 On the other hand, if they anticipate exponential growth and invest too much in expensive tools and services, they might run out of money before the application ever finds market success–if it ever does.
-The best strategy is to create minimum-viable products like web apps using open source tools to prove concepts before investing in them.
+The best strategy is to create minimum-viable products like web apps using open source tools to prove concepts before investing in them, and to look for tools that offer the flexibility to send data to the other tools in your stack, even if it’s not a requirement at first.
 When in doubt, developers should always gravitate toward more mature technologies and languages which are often more reliable.